Life On Board With American Cruise Lines

 Joining Your Ship

-After successfully completing our shoreside training program you become eligible for a ship assignment.
-Although we do not guarantee a specific ship for your employment, we try to match you with the best fit for you.
+After successfully completing our shoreside training program, you become eligible for a ship assignment.
+Although we do not guarantee a specific ship for your employment, we try to match you with the best fit.
 Any and all requests will be taken into account during this process.
-Once assigned we help arrange the flights and transportation to get you to the vessel.
-During your first day on board we introduce you to the other crew members, take you on a tour of the ship, and get you settled into your stateroom.
+Once assigned, we will arrange the flights and transportation to get you to the vessel.
+During your first day on board, we will introduce you to the other crew members, take you on a tour of the ship, and get you settled into your stateroom.

-Each of our ship is carefully designed to make both the crew and the guests’ comfortable as we sail the US river ways.
-The living quarters are set up as a dormitory style environment, which allows for friendships to quickly be made.
-Crew members can be assigned with up to four roommates depending on the ship, while Senior Officers have a private stateroom and bath.
-We do our best to provide you with as much privacy as possible, plus a work schedule that allows for time off while docked at our ports.
+Each of our ships is carefully designed to make both the crew and the guests comfortable as we sail the U.S. waterways.
+The living quarters resemble a dormitory environment in which you can quickly make new friends.
+Crew members can be assigned up to four roommates, depending on the ship, while Senior Officers have a private stateroom and bath.
+We do our best to provide you with as much privacy as possible and a work schedule that allows for time off while docked at our ports.

 Our ships operate 24 hours a day, 7 days a week.
-In order to provide our guests with the upmost service throughout their time on the cruise with us, crew members are required to work during the hours that the ship operates.
-Your schedule will vary each day depending on where we are and what is planned during that itinerary for the guests.
-Yes this is hard work, but it is a truly rewarding experience for those who are able to see the value of what we offer our employees.
+In order to provide our guests with the best service possible throughout their cruise, crew members are required to work during the hours that the ship operates.
+Your schedule will vary each day depending on where we are and what is planned for our guests during that itinerary.
+Yes this is hard work, but it is a truly rewarding experience for those who are able to understand the value of what we offer our employees.

-During your time off we encourage you to take a break from your hard work and reward yourself while you immerse yourself into the culture of each port.
-Our dining room is available during break hours as long as you are quiet!
-To keep in contact with family and friends you have free WiFi access while on board.
-In order to assure that you are well rested to work the following day, we have implemented a strict 11pm curfew for all crew members.
-On our ships alcohol is prohibited at all time, even when at port.
-Being on our ship your top priority should always be our guests, therefore you hold the responsibility to take action in the event of an emergency.
+During your time off, we encourage you to take a break from your hard work and reward yourself.
+Immerse yourself in the unique culture of each port.
+Our dining room is also available during break hours, as long as you are quiet!
+To keep in contact with family and friends, we offer free WiFi access while on board.
+In order to assure that you are well rested enough to work the following day, we have implemented a strict 11pm curfew for all crew members.
+Alcohol is prohibited at all times on the ship, even when at port.
+When on the ship, your top priority should be our guests.
+Therefore, you must always be ready to take action in the event of an emergency.

-Not only do you travel expense-free, but you also get to eat our chef-inspired cuisine daily.
-One of the chefs on board will prepare the food for all crew members at time that does not interfere with guests’ dining.
+Not only do you travel expense-free, but you also get to dine on chef-inspired cuisine daily.
+One of the chefs on board will prepare food for all crew members at times that do not interfere with guest dining.
 Breakfast is made to order, while lunch and dinner are served buffet style.
-At any point if you have a dietary request, we will do our best to accommodate it.
-Nutrition is important during your time with us at American Cruise Lines.
-Being on your feet for a majority of the day, our meals are created to supply you with all the essentials to keep you healthy.
-If at any point you wanted to change your food choices, there is always the opportunity to eat onshore while we are in port.
+If at any point,you have a dietary request, we will do our best to accommodate you.
+Nutrition is important during your time with American Cruise Lines.
+Being on your feet for a majority of the day, our meals are created to supply you with all the essential nutrients needed to keep you healthy.
+If at any point you wanted to change your food choices, there is always the opportunity to eat on shore while we are in port.

 Traveling To and From the Ship

-Servers, housekeepers, deckhands, and dishwashers can work for us up to 16 weeks.
-Managers and officers work a schedule of several weeks on, several weeks off, with longer shifts shipboard during the busy season (summer and fall).
-After accepting the job offer we will work with you to create your schedule and organize travelling to our ship.
-If for any reason you wanted to take a break, our work schedule is flexible enough to allow for this to happen.
-These breaks can be prearranged with advance notice, as we need to make sure that our staffing needs are continuously being met.
-Once you have completed your time with us, we work with you directly to coordinate your travel arrangements to get you back safely.
+Servers, housekeepers, deckhands, and dishwashers can work for us up to 28 weeks.
+Managers and officers work a schedule of several weeks on, several weeks off, with longer shifts during the busy season (summer and fall).
+After accepting a position, we will work with you to create your schedule and organize your travel to the ship.
+If for any reason you wanted to take a break, our work schedule is flexible enough to allow for this.
+Breaks can be prearranged with advance notice, as we need to make sure that our staffing needs are continually met.
+Once you have completed your time with us, we will help you with your travel arrangements to get you back home safely.